 Living away from home means that you have the responsibility to manage your own finances.
 Plan how much you are going to spend each month and stick to that plan as much as possible.
-Use a free resource like My Money Map or create a spending diary to see where your money is going and keep track of your expenses.
+If you have a Wells Fargo checking account, then you can use a free resource like My Money Map or create a spending diary to see where your money is going and keep track of your expenses.

 Create a savings account that you don’t dip into unless it’s absolutely necessary.
 Even if you can only afford to set aside a few dollars each month, every little bit helps.